sdondley/ClimateChangeChat/raku/Cool-Raku.md

-You can you think of the `*` symbol, what Raku calls the "Whatever" object, as a placeholder for each number in our infinite list (kind of like how the "glob" character in popular OS shells).
+You can you think of the `*` symbol, what Raku calls the "Whatever" object, as a placeholder for each number in our infinite list (kind of like how the "glob" character is used in popular OS shells).
 The `.is-prime` method gets run on the "Whatever" object, returning `True` for each number that is prime or `False` if it isn't.
 If `True`, grep puts the tested number into the Sequence, the list of all the prime numbers, which again, isn't actaullly calculated (an impossible